 - Although platforms shall not be provided for access to exchanger’s heads, the layout shall be arranged to facilitate maintenance.

-- Bundle removal of elevated air coolers may be over adjacent equipment where suitable cranes are available, otherwise crane accessways shall be provided for removing bundles.
+- Bundle removal of elevated air coolers may be over adjacent equipment where suitable cranes are available, otherwise, crane accessways shall be provided for removing bundles.

-- Proprietary plate type, double pipe or multiple heat exchangers installed at grade will not be provided with handling or tube pulling facilities.
+- Proprietary plate type, double pipe, or multiple heat exchangers installed at grade will not be provided with handling or tube pulling facilities.

-Air-cooled exchangers may be located at a grade above other equipment or structures, or above overhead pipe racks, subject to the effects of other equipment or structures on air cooler performance and as stated in below paragraph
+Air-cooled exchangers may be located at a grade above other equipment or structures, or above overhead pipe racks, subject to the effects of other equipment or structures on air cooler performance and as stated in the below paragraph

-Air-cooled exchangers containing flammable fluids shall NOT be installed directly above control rooms, MCC rooms, transformers, and other major switch gear.
+Air-cooled exchangers containing flammable fluids shall NOT be installed directly above control rooms, MCC rooms, transformers, and other major switchgear.

 Water sprays shall be provided over equipment in the following services located directly beneath air-cooled air exchangers containing flammable fluids.